stuWolf/T2A2_API_Training_planer/readme.md

 ## R1: Identify the problem you are trying to solve by building this particular app.
+What are the biggest mistakes hampering progress during exercising:
+- Not tracking progress
+- Not variating your exercises:
+It is important to variate the exercise and sequence to keep the body guessing.
+- not having a workout plan at all
+- poore posture: An exercise done with the wrong posture and body possition can lead to injuries.
+Having at least a photo as reminder would be helpful.
+Therefore instead of runing around with a sheet of paper it makes sense to create an app that shows a sequence of exercises, time interval or reps for every exercise, tips about the exercise (posture), show a picture or video, something like an electronic personal trainer.
+At the end of the workout the user can update the workout parameters like progres, rest and rounds.
+THe program could also make suggestions about increasing level of difficulties.

-My idea is to create an app that can give the user a randomized sequence of HIT (High intensity training) exercises in the entity "workouts".
+My idea is to create an app that can give the user a randomized sequence of HIT (High intensity training) exercises, stored in the entity "workouts". it draws 4 randomm exercises from a list of exercises.
+The program applies a filter based on the criterias "level" and "body region" defined in the workout.

-## Setup
-### 1. create and connect to db
-sudo -u postgres psql
-CREATE DATABASE fitt_api_db;
-DROP DATABASE

-### 2. Create user for DB, grant all permissions
-CREATE USER db_dev WITH PASSWORD '123456';
-GRANT ALL PRIVILEGES ON DATABASE fitt_api_db TO db_dev;

-### 3. connect to DB
-\c fitt_api_db;

-### 4. initialise program

 ## R2: Why is it a problem that needs solving?

+The potential benefits of having a program that mimics a personal trainer:
+1. Personalisation: Being able to create personalized fitness plans based on an individual's goals, fitness level, and health history.
+2. Accountability: A personal trainer program can help individuals to stay on track with their fitness goals by providing reminders and encouragement to exercise.
+This can help individuals to stay motivated and committed to their fitness journey.
+3. Cost-effective: Hiring a personal trainer can be expensive, but a personal trainer program can provide similar guidance and support at a fraction of the cost.
+4. Convenience: A personal trainer program can be accessed from anywhere at any time, making it a convenient option for individuals with busy schedules or limited access to fitness facilities.
+5.	progress tracking: A personal trainer program can track progress over time.
+This can help individuals to make adjustments to their workouts and achieve their goals more effectively.

-## 3: Why have you chosen this database system.
+## R3: Why have you chosen this database system.
 What are the drawbacks compared to others?
 I choose postgreSQL because it is a free and open-source relational database management system (RDBMS) emphasizing extensibility and SQL compliance.
 It is commonly known as Postgres, and it was developed to provide an open-source alternative to commercial databases like Oracle and Microsoft SQL Server.
 It is widely used and known for its reliability, stability, and security, it is also a popular choice for mission-critical applications.
 Additionally, PostgreSQL supports several advanced data types, indexing options, and transaction management.